Larimar Therapeutics Inc. (LRMR) Shares Down Despite Recent Market Volatility

-The stock price of Larimar Therapeutics Inc. (NASDAQ: LRMR) has dropped by -5.14 compared to previous close of 3.70.
-Despite this, the company has seen a fall of -8.12% in its stock price over the last five trading days.
+Larimar Therapeutics Inc. (NASDAQ: LRMR)’s stock price has gone decline by -7.86 in comparison to its previous close of 3.69, however, the company has experienced a -3.13% decrease in its stock price over the last five trading days.
+The Wall Street Journal reported on 02/15/22 that Virgin Galactic, Tower Semiconductor, CrowdStrike, Bitcoin: What to Watch in the Stock Market Today

 Is It Worth Investing in Larimar Therapeutics Inc. (NASDAQ: LRMR) Right Now?

-, and the 36-month beta value for LRMR is at 0.49.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”
+The 36-month beta value for LRMR is also noteworthy at 0.49.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored